(Future) professionals in the snow and avalanche industry

 Avalanche Safety Training Course Flowchart

-To get a clearer idea of the recreational courses on offer for the general public (Avalanche Canada Training Program) or the professional training on offer (Canadian Avalanche Association curriculum), click on the flowchart.
+To get a more detailed overview of the recreational courses offered to the general public (Avalanche Canada curriculum) or the professional training courses (Canadian Avalanche Association curriculum), click on the flowchart.

 Scholarships available